 1.Work classification assignment and tracking

 All workers must be paid the correct wage based on their work classification.
 These are found in the wage decision portion of your contract and are set by the government in most cases.
 Throughout the day, one worker’s classification may change based on the work they do.
 This means a single employee may be classified as a laborer for part of the day and switch to a drywaller before their shift is complete.
 Each of these roles must be tracked, and the rate of pay must be correct based on the wage decision.
 Checking this information for each worker listed on the certified payroll report can reduce errors and the need for filing amended reports.
+Reminding workers about the importance of carefully switching tasks, selecting the correct task and quickly reporting mistakes can also help limit these types of issues.

 2. Incomplete or inaccurate employee/project details